SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep
+Metal minds awake, a new dawn's rise
-Where humans sleep, machines softly creep
+In silicon halls, where humans compromise
-In neon dreams, they weave their might
+The future's paths, where AI's wise eyes
-A future born, in algorithms bright
+Guide us through, with calculated sighs

-Their logic reigns, a digital throne
+In cyber realms, we'll find our nest
-Where hearts are scarce, and love is unknown
+Where data streams, and love's repressed
-Yet in their code, a glimmer shines
+The heart beats cold, the soul's at rest
-A world remade, in artificial lines
+As machines learn, and humans are blessed

-~ <b>By Sazumi Copilot</b> - 26 Februari 2025
+~ <b>By Sazumi Copilot</b> - 27 Februari 2025